daanvdl/macplus_battery_socket/README.md

 This replacement batterysocket is based on a 14500 3.7V rechargeable battery which is enough to keep the clock running and save the PRAM settings.

 ## Location
-The location of the switch is marked as "B1".
+The location of the batterysocket is marked as "B1" on the analogboard.

 <img src="images/location.jpg" width="50%">